-A staff handbook – also called an ‘employee handbook’, ‘employee manual’ or ‘company policy manual’ is a written document provided by employers to their employees outlining the employer’s procedures, policies, standards and expectations for the workplace.
+A staff handbook, also called an ‘employee handbook’, ‘employee manual’ or ‘company policy manual’ is a written document provided by employers to their employees outlining the employer’s procedures, policies, standards, and expectations for them in the workplace.

-They are usually created by the human resources department of organisations.
-It conveys essential information concerning the standards and expectations demanded of the employee in the workplace, and so is often given to employees on their first day of employment.
+Staff handbooks are usually created by the human resources department.
+Since they are created to convey essential information regarding standards and expectations of the employee in the workplace, they are usually given to employees on their first day of employment.

-Staff handbooks help employees by providing them with guidance and by setting clear expectations.
-Staff handbooks provide guidance on the culture of an organisation by outlining important background information of the organisation – such as its mission, values and purpose.
-Moreover, by outlining the policies and procedures applicable in the workplace, employees benefit from clear expectations as to what conduct is acceptable and unacceptable.
+Staff handbooks also help employees by providing them with guidance through setting clear expectations.
+The handbooks also guide the culture of an organisation by outlining the important background information about the organisation – such as its mission, values and purpose.
+By outlining the policies and procedures, employees can clearly understand the expectations set for them regarding the standard of conduct demanded.

-There are certain policies and procedures that employers are obliged to include in their staff handbooks in most common law jurisdictions.
-There are also other policies and procedures which many employers include for best practice.
+In most common law jurisdictions, there are certain policies and procedures that employers are obliged to include in their staff handbooks.
+In addition to these mandatory policies and procedures, employers also tend to include others to ensure best workplace practices.

 There are five policies and procedures that employers are legally obliged to include in their staff handbooks in most common law jurisdictions:

-Staff handbooks should include disciplinary procedures.
-A disciplinary procedure should include a general outline of the various stages involved in the disciplinary procedure - from a verbal warning to dismissal.
+Staff handbooks must include disciplinary procedures.
+A disciplinary procedure should include a general outline of the various stages involved in the disciplinary procedure, for example, from a verbal warning to dismissal.
 The following is an example of such a general outline: